fxpar/markdown-to-bootstrap-pandoc-lua-filter/README.md

 ## Quiz
 A heading with a list inside a Quiz section should be converted into a quiz

+Correct solutions DO have a feedback.

+(A former proposition was to have the correct answer start with * or + and the other propositions start with - , but pandoc's abstract tree doesn't keep the symbol used in the list)

+Quiz questions can be nested into a carousel.
+A "next" button should be added if it is the case.

 ```
 ::: quiz